 Every year, GoBeyond is able to offer a select number of students partial financial aid for their high school volunteer programs.
 Eligibility is based on a number of factors including financial need, past academic performance, community involvement, and promise of success on the journey.

-While the environment we create is appropriate for most, it is not appropriate for all.
+While the environment we create on our programs is appropriate for most, it is not appropriate for all.
 Successful GB students are in good physical, emotional, and mental health and have an interest in immersing themselves fully in our community.
 GoBeyond is not a therapeutic program, so our experience is inappropriate for those experiencing behavioral, motivational, mental health, substance abuse, self-harm, or eating disorder issues (Please contact us prior to applying if you have experienced any of the above within 12 months of the scheduled program start date.)
 GoBeyond students are excited to learn new skills, experience new places and are capable of working positively within a close-knit team even when tired.
 They are enthusiastic, well mannered, and have a healthy dose of curiosity.
 While it’s natural for new students to be a little nervous before joining our team, GB is not appropriate for anyone dealing with behavioral, motivational, mental health or rehabilitation issues.

 While not all-encompassing, please download and read the following Essential Eligibility Criteria Document to see whether you consider AQ to be an appropriate experience at this stage of your / your child’s development.
 Feel free to call us with any questions.